Tokyo Pokemon Cafe Reopens 17 June 2026: What's Different and How to Get a Seat

 Timeline at a glance

-Why the 17 May release was a one-off madhouse
+Why the reopening releases were a madhouse

 The cafe usually releases dates one at a time.
 Tomorrow's release at 18:00 JST is for the date exactly 31 days from now.
 It's a steady drip, and it keeps the system relatively orderly.

-From 8 July onwards the cafe is back to normal: each day's dates released one at a time at 18:00 JST.
+From 1 August onwards the cafe is back to normal: each day's dates released one at a time at 18:00 JST.

 Did anything actually change inside?